What is the Governing Board?

 Colin Enlander – Governor responsible for PE & Sports Premium

 Darren Simons – Governor responsible for Assessment

 Mark Jacobs – Governor responsible for GDPR

-Our Governing Board is made up of a group of wonderful volunteers who range in age from mid 30s to 60s.
-We have a good balance of male and female representatives and members of the Jewish and Hindu faith and an atheist.
-Our Governors work across many sectors including: Technology, Law, Accountancy, Human Resources, Education and Hospitality.
-We welcome Governors of all experience and faiths.
+Our Governing Board is made up of a group of wonderful volunteers ranging in age from early 30s to retirement age.
+We have a good balance of male and female representatives and across multiple faiths including Jewish and Hindu as well as atheist/agnostic.
+Our Governors work across many sectors including: Technology, Finance, Law, Accountancy, Human Resources, Education, Hospitality and Local Government.
+We welcome Governors of all experience and of all faiths and none.